Bijay Kumar Gachhadar: Political career

-Again as per the poll in the cabinet, he was again appointed as the Deputy Prime minister and Minister of Home Affair in the government led by Prime Minister Baburam Bhattarai.
-On 16 Oct 2017 his party Nepal Democratic Forum merged with Nepali Congress.
+Again as per the poll in the cabinet, he was again appointed as the Deputy Prime minister and Minister of Home Affairs in the government led by Prime Minister Baburam Bhattarai.
+On 16 October 2017 his party Nepal Democratic Forum merged with Nepali Congress.
 He was nominated Vice-president of Nepali Congress alongside Bimalendra Nidhi till 2021.

-He was suspended from member of parliament on 5 February 2020 due to corruption charges.
+He was suspended from member of parliament on 5 February 2020 due to corruption charges for which he was acquitted in 2024 as innocent by special court.